 Today I’m showing you how to make a perfect roast turkey breast.
-OXO kindly sent me their #OXOTurkeyDay tool kit to post my very own turkey tutorial and I debated between the whole bird or just the breast.
 I have roasted a whole bird in the past, and I do enjoy the image in my head of the majestic platter being carved table-side like that famous Norman Rockwell painting.
 For my personal taste and the smallish size of our extended family though, a bone-in breast just works better.
 I am not a dark meat fan, really no one in our family is.
-And while turkey is traditionally the centerpiece of the Thanksgiving table, I’ve always the side dishes better.
-I mean come on… mashed potatoes with rivers of gravy, sweet potato soufflé, rolls from scratch thanks to my Grandma’s recipe, ruby red cranberries, a green vegetable of some sort that is “Southernized” for the special occasion in casserole form and usually a whole table full of desserts.
+And while turkey is traditionally the centerpiece of the Thanksgiving table, I’m more of a side dish kind of girl.
+I mean come on… mashed potatoes with rivers of gravy, sweet potato soufflé, fresh baked buttery rolls, ruby red cranberries, and usually a whole table full of desserts.

 I started with about an eight pound fresh turkey breast.
 I don’t have room for a 5-gallon bucket in my refrigerator, do you?
 So I decided to “dry brine” it.
 After washing the turkey breast and drying it with paper towels, I rubbed her with a whole lot of salt, a little sugar and pepper.
 Then she rested, uncovered in the refrigerator overnight, in a foil pan in case she leaked.
 The next morning, I took her out of the fridge and let her warm up a bit.
 I rinsed her really well again and dried her with more paper towels.
 This step is necessary to achieve a beautifully browned skin in the oven.